 Higher order data products envisioned for GRaND are described by Prettyman et al. (2011).
 Level 2 products from Vesta encounter were developed by the Geochemistry team and archived by the PDS.
 The Level 2 products are based on studies published in the scientific literature (Prettyman et al., 2012; 2013; Lawrence et al., 2013; Peplowski et al., 2013, Yamashita et al., 2013).
-Level 2 Ceres products will be produced following the completion of the Ceres LAMO observations.
+The data pipeline for Ceres is described in detail by Prettyman et al. (2017), Supplementary Materials.